StrikerX3/StrikeBox/README.md

 # viXen
 6th Generation (Original) Xbox Emulator

+A fork of [OpenXBOX](https://github.com/mborgerson/OpenXBOX) by mborgerson, with a focus on LLE emulation.
+HLE kernel was an original goal of OpenXBOX; it will come later in viXen.

 The current state of this thing is just a tad bit more tangible than vaporware.
 Essentially right now it just initializes an x86 system (courtesy of one of the various virtualization platforms supported by the emulator) and runs whatever